 - Work within a high-level secured facility.

-- Two (2) or more years of experience processing and analyzing specimens for cytogenetics and/or FISH.
+- Two (2) or more years of experience processing and analyzing specimens for cancer cytogenetic and/or FISH studies.

 Competencies/Knowledge, Skills, and Abilities:

 - Understands proper handling of infectious materials and hazardous chemicals.

 - Understanding of cytogenetic, FISH, and/or array technologies.